 Once you have your client excited about exploring new foods, it's time to make the process of incorporating them simple and fun.
 Make sure you give her a great meal plan so she can hit the ground running.
-To help out with this, we've created a meal plan specially designed for PCOS.
-(Available to That Clean Life for Business members.)
+To help out with this, we've created a meal plan specially designed for PCOS, which is now available to all That Clean Life for Business members.

 This done-for-you meal plan includes: